mattywausb/lightstick/docs/manual_en.md

-# Personal K-Pop Lightstick - Manua
+# Personal K-Pop Lightstick - Manual
 With the "Personal K-Pop Lightstick" you have your own light show available.
 In contrast to commercial products, it works independently of a concert event.
 The configuration and controlling is done  via a web browser interface.
 It offers the following features